trzy/FasterRCNN/README.md

 1. Pre-trained VGG-16 Caffe weights that can be found online as `vgg16_caffe.pth` (SHA1: `e6527a06abfac585939b8d50f235569a33190570`).
 2. Pre-trained VGG-16 weights obtained using [my own Keras model](https://github.com/trzy/VGG16).

 Fortunately, `vgg16_caffe.pth` and pre-trained Faster R-CNN weights for both the PyTorch and TensorFlow versions can be obtained using `download_models.sh`.
 My web host is not particularly reliable so if the site is down, try again later or contact me.
-The models were trained using the scripts included in this repository (`train_pytorch.sh` and `train_tf2.sh`).
+The models were trained using the scripts included in this repository (`train_pytorch_vgg16.sh`, `train_pytorch_resnet50.sh`, and `train_tf2.sh`).

 When training the TensorFlow version of the model from scratch and no initial weights are loaded explicitly, the Keras pre-trained VGG-16 weights will automatically be used.
 When training the PyTorch version, remember to load initial VGG-16 weights explicitly, e.g.: